jadc/notes/bio/2035ib/unit4.md

   * Which
   * Where
   * Purpose
-* What happens if something stops functioning
+* What happens if something stops functioning (when did we learn this?)
 * pH

 ## The Path